Expand the menu to view the list of items

 - Education and employment

-We hope you liked the article on diseases that can cause deafness andat Sontec Hearing Centrewe advise you to have an annual check-up.
+We hope you enjoyed the article on diseases that can cause deafness.At Sontec Hearing Center, we recommend that you have an annual checkup.
 We offer a free in-depth hearing evaluation.

 Related articles